Gary Neville

-Gary Alexander Neville (born 18 February 1975) is an English football pundit and former player.
-He is also a co-owner of English Football League club Salford City.
-After retiring from football in 2011, Neville went into punditry and was a commentator for Sky Sports, until he took over the head coach position at Valencia in 2015.
-After being sacked by the club in 2016, he returned to his position as a pundit for Sky Sports later that year.
-He was also assistant manager for the England national team from 2012 to 2016.
+Gary Alexander Neville (born 18 February 1975) is an English football pundit, former coach and player, and co-owner of English Football League club Salford City.
+As a player, Neville was a right-back and spent his entire career with Manchester United, serving as captain for five years.
+He is one of the most decorated English and European footballers of all time, winning 20 trophies, including eight Premier League titles and two UEFA Champions League titles.
+In 2025, he was inducted into the Premier League Hall of Fame.

-As a player, Neville played as a right-back and spent his entire playing career with Manchester United, making him a one-club man.
-At the time of his retirement in 2011, he was the second-longest-serving player at the club behind long-time teammate Ryan Giggs, and had served as club captain for five years.
-He is one of the most decorated English and European footballers of all time, having won a total of 20 trophies, including eight Premier League titles and two Champions League titles.
+Neville made his international debut for England in 1995 and was first-choice right-back for more than 10 years, representing the nation at three European Championships and two FIFA World Cups.

-Neville made his international debut in 1995 and was first-choice right-back for England for more than 10 years, representing the nation at three European Championships and two World Cups.
-He is England's most-capped right-back with 85 caps.
+After retiring from football in 2011, Neville went into punditry and was a commentator for Sky Sports until he took the manager position at Valencia in 2015.
+After being sacked in 2016, he returned as a pundit for Sky Sports that year.
+He was also an assistant manager for the England national team from 2012 to 2016.

-Neville is the older brother of twin siblings: his brother, Phil Neville, is currently head coach of Inter Miami CF in MLS and is a former player for Manchester United and Everton, and his sister, Tracey Neville, is a retired netball international.
+Neville is the older brother of twin siblings; his brother Phil Neville is also a former long-serving player for Manchester United, while his sister Tracey Neville is a retired netball international.